English GP Econs

 5. Forgetting the closing: Every format has a specific sign-off.
 Omitting it is a format error that costs easy marks

-Our CASE Method applies directly to situational writing:
+Our SHARP Method applies directly to situational writing:

-• Comprehend: Read the scenario carefully.
+• See: Read the scenario carefully.
 Who are you?
 Who are you writing to?
 What is the purpose?
 What specific points must you cover?

-• Analyse: Determine the correct format, register, and tone based on the audience and purpose
+• Hit: Deploy the STAMP CARD framework — the right tool for matching format, register, and tone to audience and purpose

-• Structure: Organise your response using the format template for that text type
+• Apply: Organise your response using the format template for that text type, addressing every required point

-• Evaluate: Review — have you addressed every point?
+• Refine: Review — have you addressed every point?
 Is the format correct?
 Is the register consistent throughout?

-With systematic practice, format becomes automatic — freeing your mental energy to focus on content quality and expression.
+With systematic practice (the P in SHARP), RAWCP and REED become automatic — freeing your mental energy to focus on content quality and expression.

 Ready to improve your grades?

-Book a free diagnostic assessment and see how the CASE Method can help.
+Book a free diagnostic assessment and see how the SHARP Method can help.

 Book Free Assessment